Number Battle

 1Billy Martin

-The fiery second baseman and five-time Yankees manager wore No. 1, retired by the club in his honor.
+The fiery second baseman and five-time manager wore No. 1, retired by the club in his honor.
 Martin played on the great 1950s championship teams and later managed the Bronx to the 1977 World Series title — a scrappy competitor whose number now stands alone.

 2Derek Jeter